- About us

-Home » News » News » The official opening of the exhibition "Stone monuments from the collection of NIAM-BAS.
+Home » News » News » The official opening of the exhibition "Stone monuments from the collection of NAIM-BAS.
 An open-air exposition" is coming up

-The official opening of the exhibition "Stone monuments from the collection of NIAM-BAS.
+The official opening of the exhibition "Stone monuments from the collection of NAIM-BAS.
 An open-air exposition" is coming up

-The National Institute of Archaeology with Museum (NIAM) at BAS opens the exhibition "Stone monuments from the collection of NIAM-BAS.
+The National Archaeological Institute with Museum (NAIM) at BAS opens the exhibition "Stone monuments from the collection of NAIM-BAS.
 An open-air exposition" on June 17, Tuesday.
-The exhibition presents the result of the project "Conservation, restoration and improving the way of exposing the stone monuments from the depository of the National Archaeological Museum" implemented in 2013-2014 by NIAM-BAS in cooperation with and funded by the American Research Center in Sofia and also supported by the America for Bulgaria Foundation.
+The exhibition presents the result of the project "Conservation, restoration and improving the way of exposing the stone monuments from the depository of the National Archaeological Museum" implemented in 2013-2014 by NAIM-BAS in cooperation with and funded by the American Research Center in Sofia and also supported by the America for Bulgaria Foundation.